onap/vnfrqts-requirements/docs/Chapter7.rst

   * keys are strings that correspond to the path of the system resources for the VNF being monitored.
   * values correspond to integers or strings that identify the operational state of the VNF resource, such a statistics counters and the state of a VNF resource.

-* VNF vendors must supply valid KV-GPB definition file(s) to allow for the decoding of all KV-GPB encoded telemetry messages.
+* VNF providers must supply valid KV-GPB definition file(s) to allow for the decoding of all KV-GPB encoded telemetry messages.

 * Native Google Protocol Buffers (GPB) is also known as compact GPB:

   * keys are represented as integers pointing to the system resources for the VNF being monitored.
   * values correspond to integers or strings that identify the operational state of the VNF resource, such a statistics counters and the state of a VNF resource.

 * Google Protocol Buffers (GPB) requires metadata in the form of .proto files.
-VNF vendors must supply the necessary GPB .proto files such that GPB telemetry messages can be encoded and decoded.
+VNF providers must supply the necessary GPB .proto files such that GPB telemetry messages can be encoded and decoded.

 * In the future, we may consider support for other types of encoding & serialization methods based on industry demand